 January 03, 2023

 Are you sick of being bombarded with New Year's diet advertisements?
-We promise this isn't another sales pitch!
-Instead, we want to share five healthy food choices to help kickstart your new year.
+This isn't another sales pitch!
+Here are five healthy food choices to help kickstart your new year.
 After all, a well-balanced diet is a great way to slow or prevent kidney disease, and while these foods don't have magical qualities, they can help make your meals healthier.

 1. Nuts and seeds